openSUSE/doc-ci/README.rst

        $ git flow feature publish

 6. Wait and see for the results.
-If there any problems, contact Toms or Sve or Sven. ;-)
+If there any problems, contact @tomschr or @svenseeberg.

 7. Merge your branch into develop.